 - at the levels of development contained in Table 6.0.1.
-This delivery will be in accordance with the site allocations set out in Part C of this document. - B. As required by the Duty to Co-operate (6), due consideration will be given, through a future review of the WFDC Local Plan where appropriate, to the housing needs of neighbouring local authorities in circumstances when it has been clearly established through the local plan process that these needs must be met through provision in the Wyre Forest District area.
+This delivery will be in accordance with the site allocations set out in Part C of this document. - B. As required by the Duty to Co-operate (6), due consideration will be given, through a future early review of the WFDC Local Plan where necessary and in accordance with the NPPF, to the housing needs of neighbouring local authorities (7)in circumstances when it has been clearly established through the local plan process that these needs must be met through provision in the Wyre Forest District area.
+The review will consider the need for additional growth and plan appropriately for this if the need has been clearly evidenced and justified.